WeLearn

 Training at the WeTu innovation hub

-In collaboration with the organization SMASE-Africa (Strengthening of Mathematics and Science Education in Africa), trained facilitators are conducting intensive training sessions for school graduates at several WeTu water-energy hubs.
-These hubs serve as real-life learning labs, providing students with hands-on experience in practical and technical skills from operating solar pumps to electric vehicle charging stations and installation of solar panels among others.
-Additionally, the students receive hands-on training from the specialist WeTu team.
-Comprising of 100% locals including women – the WeTu experts will be role models for students joining the project
+In collaboration with the organization SMASE-Africa (Strengthening of Mathematics and Science Education in Africa), trainers receive advance knowledge to offer practical courses for graduates at WeTu’s water-energy hubs.
+These hubs serve as real-life learning labs, providing students with hands-on experience in practical and technical skills, such as operating solar pumps, charging stations for electric vehicles and the installation of solar panels.
+Additionally, the students are trained by the expert WeTu team in acquiring business and social entrepreneurship skills.
+The WeTu expert team is entirely composed of local professionals – including women who serve as role models for the participants.

 Workforce skills development in rural areas

-The WeLearn project contributes to cultivating a proficient and equitable labor force.
+The WeLearn project contributes to cultivating a proficient and inclusive labor force.
 It equips the youth from the rural communities with skills that otherwise they will not have the opportunity to hone.
-The project will diversify the local workforce by offering young women and men the essential skills and career readiness programs required to take on roles in the evolving sector.
+The project diversifies the local workforce by offering young women and men the essential skills and career readiness programs required to take on roles in the green evolving sector.
 A more skilled workforce leads to the growth of local industry segments and ultimately fosters sustainable development.
 Furthermore, WeLearn supports UN Sustainable Development Goals such as “Quality Education,” “Gender Equality,” and “Climate Action.”

 “Empowering Girls in Green Technology”: A video provides insights into WeLearn’s training program.